tmhglnd/jit.underworld/README.md

 - `render` - offline render the captured data/signal/visual to disk
 - `goto` - view a specific frame
 - `rewind` - rewind framecount to 0 (stop/realtime also rewind)

+## jit.hades~

+jit.hades~ will gather the signal data that comes in and store it in a dictionary per frame for you to take with you to the jit.underworld and allow for non-realtime rendering later on.

+### arguments

+- context name : use the name of your jit.underworld context
+- parameter name : set a custom parameter name for referring when capturing.
+Optional, if none it will use a random number.

+### messages

+- `capture` - enable/disable the capturing for this object when you run the capture message on jit.underworld.

 # Install